-Medi-Cal is California’s joint state-federal health insurance program for low-income residents.
+Medi-Cal is California’s Medicaid health care program.
+It is a joint state-federal health insurance program for low-income residents.
 Eligible low-income U.S. residents of any age can access Medi-Cal benefits, although they must be residents of California.

 Original Medicare is the government-run health insurance program.
 It’s comprised of Part A and Part B. Medicare Part A pays most of the cost of inpatient hospital care for individuals enrolled in the program, while Part B helps pay the cost for emergency room visits that don’t result in hospital admission, outpatient care in medical offices and allied health services.